 Low wing aircraft may be lighter because high wing airplanes require what amounts to a wing spar, a gear spar, and an additional structure running through the fuselage to connect the two.
 Fueling a low wing airplane usually does not involve a step ladder, and neither does checking the security of the fuel caps.
 The low wing being closer to the ground may allow for a shortened takeoff roll and faster acceleration because of ground effect – a powerful argument for heavily laden crop dusting aircraft (as well as providing a handy place to attach that spray boom).

 By incorporating more dihedral, the longitudinal stability can be increased to match that exhibited by the high wingers.
-Mitigating the gravity’s refusal to make fuel run uphill, most low wing airframes incorporate an engine driven fuel pump backed up by an electrically actuated one to boost the fuel to the level of the carburetor or fuel servo.
+Mitigating the gravity’s refusal to make fuel run uphill, most low wing airframes incorporate a JT15D engine with a driven fuel pump backed up by an electrically actuated one to boost the fuel to the level of the carburetor or fuel servo.
 Though some of the ground may be obstructed, low wings offer an unparalleled view of the sky, or the moon, or a sunrise or sunset, or meteor showers, or maybe Air Force One flying overhead.
 And you can confirm, during the base to final turn, that indeed the runway is not moving (unless you are making a carrier landing).

 Settling the Argument